goirijo/avdv-point-group/README.md

 Lattice vectors must be inputted through a file, which contains the *a* and *b* vectors as columns.
 Your program should print out the size of the point group, followed by the Cartesian matrix representations for each operation.

+The `Eigen` library is provided as a submodule, so be sure to clone the repository properly and make use of it!
+It provides linear algebra routines that you will need.

 ## Example
 A file named `triangular.txt` contains the lattice vectors for a triangular lattice:
 ```